Quantum algorithms for group convolution, cross-correlation, and equivariant transformations: Discussion

 \section{Discussion}

 Group convolutions and cross-correlations cover a wide class of equivariant functions commonly studied in machine learning and mathematics.
 We provide a framework and methodology for performing these equivariant group operations on a quantum computer.
 In well-conditioned cases, the runtimes of these operations scale logarithmically with the dimension of the group.
+Outputs of our algorithms, which are quantum states storing the vectorial output of the operations, can be post-processed or analyzed through various schemes, e.g., see \cite{lloyd2014quantum,kiani2022quantum,montanaro2015quantum,hoyer1997efficient} for examples.

-For applications in machine learning, our algorithms provide a path towards quantizing group convolutional neural networks and exploring whether there exists quantum speed-ups for equivariant neural networks \cite{cohen2016group,kondor2018generalization,ravanbakhsh2017equivariance,maron2019universality}.
+For applications in machine learning, it has been shown that group-equivariant neural networks can be decomposed into layers of group convolutions \cite{kondor2018generalization} followed by nonlinear activation functions and pooling operators.
+Our algorithms provide a path towards quantizing the linear operations in group-equivariant neural networks \cite{cohen2016group,kondor2018generalization,ravanbakhsh2017equivariance,maron2019universality} and exploring potential quantum speedups in these machine learning models.
 Furthermore, one can apply our framework in a variational algorithm where a quantum circuit is parameterized and optimized as a convolutional filter \cite{cerezo2020variational}.
 More generally, our work provides a means to speed up linear operations for kernel matrices in the form of convolutions or cross-correlations commonly found in algorithms for machine learning and numerical methods \cite{rasmussen2003gaussian,dietrich1997fast,atkinson2009numerical}.
-This generalizes results from previous quantum algorithms for cirulant or Toeplitz matrices \cite{wan2018asymptotic,zhou2017efficient} and calculating Green's functions \cite{tong2020fast}.
+This generalizes results from previous quantum algorithms for implementing circulant or Toeplitz matrices \cite{wan2018asymptotic,zhou2017efficient} and calculating Green's functions via convolutional formulations \cite{tong2020fast} using our algorithms for inverting group convolutions.